eikek/webact/README.md

 ## Schedule

 Webact allows to run scripts periodically.
 This is enabled, if the script meta data contains a valid `Schedule` value.
-The pattern is borrowed from [systemd timestamps](https://www.freedesktop.org/software/systemd/man/systemd.time.html) but is much more limited.
+The [calev](https://github.com/eikek/calev) library is used to parse the calendar events.
+See it's documentation for more details.
+Here some quick info: The syntax is borrowed from [systemd timestamps](https://www.freedesktop.org/software/systemd/man/systemd.time.html) but is not as powerful.
 It consists of the following:

 ```
 [dow,...] yyyy-mm-dd HH:MM
 ```

 The `dow` (day of week) may be one of: Mon, Tue, Wed, Thu, Fri, Sat, Sun.
 This part is optional.
+It can be a range like `Mon..Fri` or a list like `Mon,Tue,Thu`.
 After a space follows the date part, constisting of the year as a 4-digit value, a 2-digit month and a 2-digit day value.
 After another space the time part follows with hour and minute separated by a colon.